lcvriend/flatbread/README.md

 # <img src="static/noun_pita_3216932.svg" width="24"> Flatbread

 ## About
 Flatbread is a small library built to extend the pivot table functionality in pandas.
 The library contains functions which will allow you to easily add **totals/subtotals** to one or more axes/levels of your pivot table.
 Furthermore, flatbread can calculate **percentages** from the totals/subtotals of each axis/level of your pivot table.
 You can transform the existing values in your table into percentages, but you can also add the percentages neatly next to your data.
 If the required (sub)totals are not present, then flatbread will add them automatically in order to perform the calculations.
-By default the (sub)totals are kept but you drop them too.
-The library also contains some functionality built on matplotlib for plotting your data.
+By default the (sub)totals are kept but you can drop them too.
+The library also contains some functionality built on top of matplotlib for plotting your data.

 ## Name
 Initially I planned for this library to be called pita -- short for pivot tables.
 But as that name was already taken on pypi.org the choice fell on flatbread.